 Last month I did a little rave on the price of comics and mentioned some ways that I thought would be great to get comics into people's hands at a cheaper price.
 Well, this month it seems that I spoke too soon, as Marvel has just announced a price increase on a number of its titles.

-In response to this, the good people over at Pulse did a little survey to find out what some prominent comic pros thought.
-You can read the full article here.
 The article focuses on what effect this price rise will have on the comics in question.
 But, one of the most interesting answers and an answer that highlights the point I was trying to make, was from CrossGen Head Mark Allessi:

 THE PULSE: Why can't comics be prices in the US$1.00 to US$1.75 range again?
 What is going to happen to the industry if these rates keep increasing?